It is truly remarkable that we are living in a time when you can get a reel that functions this well for the price of a cheap pair of jeans.

 |Stylish black and red design||Anti-reverse switch positioning is tough to find|

-The 500 and 1000 models are perfect for throwing light lures with an ultralight spinning rod for throwing lures for crappie and fishing trout in rivers and streams, as well blue gill and other panfish.
-Pair them with the best braid line and some great fluorocarbon leader and you have a great outfit in your hands.
+The 500 and 1000 models of the Sienna are perfect for throwing light lures with an ultralight spinning rod for throwing lures for crappie and fishing trout in rivers and streams, as well as blue gill and other panfish.
+Pair them with the best braid line and some great fluorocarbon leader, and you have a great outfit in your hands.

-Moving up to the 2500 you get the FGHG model with the HG signifying a higher gearing ratio.
-This is great reel for bass fishing thanks to the faster retrieve that can work lures quickly and drag fish out of structure.
+Moving up to the 2500, you get the FGHG model with the HG, signifying a higher gearing ratio.
+This is a great spinning reel for bass fishing thanks to the faster retrieve that can work lures quickly and drag fish out of structure.

-This model – paired with either braid with a fluoro or mono leader or a high quality monofilament line straight through – is also suitable for throwing lures for walleye and other freshwater and estuary dwelling sportfish.
+This reel – paired with either braid and with a fluoro or mono leader or a high-quality monofilament line straight through – is also suitable for throwing lures for walleye and other freshwater and estuary-dwelling sportfish.

-This is a great first reel for kids.
-It’s high enough quality to last a kid a decade or more and its action is so smooth it will fun to use throughout this period if it is looked after correctly.
-Kids will love the cool red and black look to this reel too.
+The Sienna is a great first spinning reel for kids.
+It’s a high enough quality fishing rod to last a kid a decade or more, and its action is so smooth it will be fun to use throughout this period if it is looked after correctly.
+Kids will love the cool red and black look of this reel, too.

-The other key use for this reel is as a back up.
-As we said earlier, it is the perfect reel to accompany a telescopic rod or on your fourth or fifth choice rod when you are out on the kayak!
-As we’ve mentioned before, we have a $100 limit on reels that we put on the kayak as, speaking from bitter experience, we’ve lost expensive combos overboard before and we don’t want to feel that pain again!
+The other key use for the Sienna is as a backup.
+As we said earlier, the Sienna is the perfect spinning reel to accompany a telescopic fishing rod or on your fourth or fifth choice rod when you are out on the kayak!
+As we’ve mentioned before, we have a $100 limit on reels that we put on the kayak as, speaking from bitter experience, we’ve lost expensive combos overboard before, and we don’t want to feel that pain again!

-Shimano’s upped the spec of the Sienna so it no longer sits entirely in the shadow of the Sedona – a great value reel in its own right as you can read in our full review.
-The Sienna now has the 3+1 bearing set up and the Propulsion Line Management System along with some graphite components to keep the weight down.
-It doesn’t have the Hagane cold-forged gearing, so arguably loses a little on smoothness and durability.
-But on the other, it is cheaper.
-Size wise, the Sienna tops out at 4000 and the Sedona at 8000, so the latter is the better bet for offshore or surf and rock fishing uses.
+Shimano has upped the spec of the Sienna, so it no longer sits entirely in the shadow of the Sedona – a great value reel in its own right, as you can read in our full review.
+The Shimano Sienna now has the 3+1 bearing set up and the Propulsion Line Management System, along with some graphite components to keep the weight down.
+It doesn’t have the Hagane cold-forged gearing, so it arguably loses a little on smoothness and durability.
+But on the other, it is the cheaper reel.
+Size-wise, the Shimano Sienna tops out at 4000 and the Shimano Sedona at 8000, so the latter is the better reel for offshore or surf and rock fishing uses.

-You are starting to move into a different class of reel here.
-The Shimano Sahara has the G-free body and Hagane cold forged along with corrosion resistant bearings which boost longevity.
-It also has X-Ship technology, which helps ensure the pinion gear and bearings remain in perfect alignment and boasts a graphite frame, rotor, and side plate.
-One for someone looking for bit more quality and durability than the Sienna and Sedona models can offer.
+You are starting to move into a different class of spinning reels here.
+The Shimano Sahara has a G-free body and Hagane cold forged along with corrosion-resistant bearings, which boost longevity.
+It also has X-Ship technology, which helps ensure the pinion gear and bearings remain in perfect alignment, and boasts a graphite frame, rotor, and side plate.
+One for someone looking for a more quality and more durable reel than the Shimano Sienna and Shimano Sedona reels can offer.

-While you could compare the Sienna to the Shimano Stradic Ci4+ and other models, you really up going up a couple of classes there and you are comparing reels that really service different markets and different consumers.
-That said, we do own all three – the Sienna, Sedona and Stradic models – but that’s about having cheaper outfits to take on our kayaks!
+While you could compare the Shimano Sienna to the Shimano Stradic Ci4+ and other models, you really up going up a couple of classes there, and you are comparing reels that really service different markets and different consumers.
+That said, we do own all three – the Sienna, Sedona, and Stradic models – but that’s about having a cheaper reel to take on our kayaks!

-With 7+1 bearings and a nice oiled-felt drag system you are getting higher specification with this reel.
-The thing with this is it sounds impressive, but all too often the Japanese design approach of simplicity and using components that have stood the test of time wins out.
-That’s not to say the Okuma is a bad reel - and its well priced - but we prefer the Sienna and Sedona models.
+With 7+1 bearings and a nice oiled-felt drag system, you are getting higher specifications with this fishing reel.
+The thing with this is it sounds impressive, but all too often, the Japanese design approach of simplicity and using components that have stood the test of time wins out.
+That’s not to say the Okuma is a bad fishing reel - and it's well-priced - but we prefer the Shimano Sienna and Shimano Sedona reels.

-10 ball bearings in a reel at this price is fairly remarkable, although with bearings it is a case of quality too.
-The President, not surprisingly has a smooth retrieve and a lightweight body.
-But while the bearings are stainless steel, they aren’t sealed for corrosion resistance making this reel more suited to freshwater use.
+10 ball bearings in a fishing reel at this price is fairly remarkable, although, with bearings, it is a case of quality too.
+The President, not surprisingly, has a smooth retrieve and a lightweight body.
+But while the bearings are stainless steel, they aren’t sealed for corrosion resistance, making this fishing reel more suited to freshwater use.

-Lightweight, super smooth and renowned for a smooth drag, the Legalis is a really well regarded Japanese designed reel.
+Lightweight, super smooth, and renowned for a smooth drag, the Legalis is a really well-regarded Japanese-designed spinning reel.
 Fans of the Legalis say it performs better than many much more expensive reels.
-For those who aren’t afraid to spend a touch more than even the Sedona, it’s a great alternative to that reel or the Sienna.
+For those who aren’t afraid to spend a touch more than even the Sedona, it’s a great alternative to that reel or the Shimano Sienna reel.

-We love our Shimano Sienna reels – quality, style reliability and a world-beating price.
+If you haven’t already noticed throughout this review, we love our Shimano Sienna reels – quality, style reliability, and a world-beating price.
 What’s not to like?
-We have no hesitation in recommending this as a 3.5 star reel and one that gets five stars for value.
-It’s the best cheap spinning reel on the market in our opinion.
+We have no hesitation in recommending the Sienna as a 3.5-star reel and one that gets five stars for value.
+The Sienna the best cheap spinning reel on the market, in our opinion.